 3. If you want to wear your jeans, try using a rubber band threaded through the button hole and wrap the other end over the button.
 However, elastic waistband pants work best after surgery.
 Many people find that the slicker fabric from athletic pants (running pants) are easiest to get up and down.
 Comfy sweat pants are always an alternative too.
 Be sure to have a couple of pair before your surgery.

-4. Try using elastic tube tops in place of a bra when you need to go out.
+4. We do offer one-shoulder reversible sports bras and camisoles.
+Or you can try using elastic tube tops in place of a bra when you need to go out.
 They won't give you a lot of support, but they do give you some coverage, especially during physical therapy

 5. You should have meals and nutritious snacks easily available.
 Be sure that the containers your meals are in are easy to open with one hand.
 We found glass containers with snap lids at Costco that worked well.
 If you have packaged snacks (i.e. granola or protein bars, have a pair of scissors available to snip off the end of the package.
 Practice using the scissors prior to surgery if it is your dominant arm that will be immobile.)

 6. Be sure to have pump shampoos and soaps in your bathroom.
 Full tubes of toothpaste are easier to squeeze out.
 Be sure to have some disposable baby wipes available too.
 Roll on deodorant was easiest for my mother to use.